-The segment's strategy is to operate all its assets safely and efficiently, in an environment friendly manner to produce high quality nitrogen fertilizers.
-To achieve its vision, the segment has strategized to use a seven-pillar strategy; excel, grow, diversify, excellence, safety, integrity, and teamwork.
+The segment is committed to operating all its assets safely and efficiently while adhering to environmentally friendly practices to produce high-quality nitrogen fertilizers.
+In pursuit of its vision, the segment has used a seven-pillar strategy: excel, grow, diversify, excellence, safety, integrity, and teamwork.